maw101/ConnectFourAI/README.md

 # Connect Four with AI

-AI aspect is currently in development.
+The AI element is currently under development.
 Details will be added in due course.

 ## Demos